 Executive Leadership Profiles

-For his work at the Embassy, Nakanishi has received multiple State Department Awards including the State Department Meritorious Honor Award (May 2010), U.S. Embassy Japan Eagle Award (October 2011), and the U.S. Mission Japan Honor Award (October 2016).
+For his achievements at the U.S. Embassy, Nakanishi received multiple State Department distinctions, including the Meritorious Honor Award (2010), the U.S. Embassy Japan Eagle Award (2011), and the U.S. Mission Japan Honor Award (2016).

-He holds a master’s degree in cultural policy from the National Graduate Institute for Policy Studies (Japan) and is currently a PhD Candidate in the field of cultural anthropology and history at University of Cambridge (UK).
+He holds a master’s degree in Cultural Policy from the National Graduate Institute for Policy Studies (Japan) and is currently a PhD Candidate at the University of Cambridge (UK), where his research explores cultural intermediaries and artistic networks in medieval Japan.

-Hugo Torii, Garden Curator & Director of International Japanese Garden Training Center
+Hugo Torii, Garden Curator & Director of Japanese Garden Training Center

 Hugo Torii is the Garden Curator at Portland Japanese Garden, making him the 10th to take on this critical role since the Garden opened in 1967.
 As Garden Curator, Torii helps to keep Portland Japanese Garden true to its original intent and design, while also allowing it to grow and evolve.
 Torii oversees a team of gardeners and is actively involved in the process of all Garden maintenance, keeping in mind the short term needs as well as longer term implications.